mprat/practicepython/_posts/2017-02-28-35-birthday-months.md

 {% include parts_sentence.md part=page.part part_text=page.part_text part_of=page.of %}

-In the [previous exercise]{{ site.baseurl }}{% post_url 2017-02-06-34-birthday-json %} we saved information about famous scientists' names and birthdays to disk.
-In this exercise, load the JSON file from disk, extract the months of all the birthdays, and count how many scientists have a birthday in each month.
+In the [previous exercise]({{ site.baseurl }}{% post_url 2017-02-06-34-birthday-json %}) we saved information about famous scientists' names and birthdays to disk.
+In this exercise, load that JSON file from disk, extract the months of all the birthdays, and count how many scientists have a birthday in each month.

 Your program should output something like: